-Recommend to the AGMF changes to the Operations Manuals Volumes 9 and Part A.
+Recommend to the AGMF changes to the Operations Manuals in particular Part A.

 Process CARs containing information relevant to the Navigation Data Base, and forward amendments to MOS for inclusion in the next Data Base cylce.

 Monitor CARs for information of importance to crews and forward to MOS for inclusion in Company Notams.